googlefonts/googlefonts.github.io/gf-guide/upstream.md

 -   **[documentation](https://github.com/googlefonts/Unified-Font-Repository/tree/main/documentation)**
     <br>
     A directory that contains expanded information about the Family.
 Optionally, you can store in it your PDF specimen, screenshots or process definition, and the pictures you use for the README.md.
-This dir may also include:
+This directory may also include:
     -  An `article` subdirectory with the images to be included in the [About](./article.md) section.
     -  A `social-assets` subdirectory with the promotional assets for the social media platforms.
     -  Please read more about these images in the [Promoting your font](promotion.md) section of this Guide.